iPhone battery yellow: How to turn off Low Power Mode

 If you see a yellow battery indicator on your iPhone, there is nothing to worry about.
 This happens when your phone goes into Low Power Mode, which can be done either by you or by the device when the battery falls below a certain level.

-What will Low Power Mode do?
+What changes when Low Power Mode is on?

 • Auto-Lock (30 seconds by default)